stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 *Returns the algebra to which the elemenet belongs to.*

 > <pre><b>Components</b>(x::AlgEtQElt) -> SeqEnum</pre>
-*Given an element x returns its components, which are elements of number fields.*
+*Given an element, returns its components, which are elements of number fields.*

 > <pre><b>AbsoluteCoordinates</b>(x::AlgEtQElt) -> SeqEnum</pre>
-*Given an element x returns the coordinates relative to the absolute basis, which are elements of the prime field.*
+*Given an element, returns the coordinates relative to the absolute basis, which are elements of the prime rational field.*

 > <pre><b>IsCoercible</b>(A::AlgEtQ, x::.) -> BoolElt, .</pre>
-*Return whether x is coercible into A and the result of the coercion if so.*
+*Return whether the element is coercible into A and the result of the coercion if so.*

 > <pre><b>'!'</b>(A::AlgEtQ, x::.) -> AlgEtQElt</pre>
 *Coerce x into A.*